Ten Oaks, Nr. Bovingdon, Chilterns, UK

 The building is faced and constructed from natural low-embodied energy materials that weather well and require little maintenance.
 The main materials employed on all the facades are brick and lime mortar, with handmade, woodfired clay roof tiles on the main house made by HG Matthews and as a unique bespoke new build, coincidentally features as the cover picture on the Brick Development Association’s new Guide to Successful Brickwork.

 Forming the brick by hand produces a sand crease on the surface of the bricks and it is this texture that provides the unique character.
-The firing of these bricks using biomass boilers has negated the use of about 360,000 litres of diesel needed per year to keep the kilns hot, which represents a significant carbon saving while also boosting the local wood fuel economy.
+The drying of these bricks using biomass boilers, and the firing of the bricks using wood, has negated the use of about 360,000 litres of diesel needed per year to keep the kilns hot, which represents a significant carbon saving while also boosting the local wood fuel economy.

 Alongside its eco-credentials, each brick of this house has been moulded and shaped by the hands of skilled craftspeople, lending a warmth and character to the modern design.
 It is truly in and of the Chilterns.